wilsonmar/oss-perf/README.md

    More important than hands-free, this enables performance analysis to go beyond merely testing to engineering.

-The objective here is to **reduce the amount of manual effort** (and human errors) to conduct tests.
+The objective here is to **reduce the amount of manual effort** (and human errors) to conducting tests through automation.

 D. **Centralizing data** from various views of system behavior under stress (or not) can be analyzed together will provide the basis for identifying trends and other insights